muteeb28/javascript/basic/ProblemSolving/README.md

 4. **Alternate Logic for Scalene**:
    - If a triangle is not equilateral or isosceles, it must be scalene.
 This can be handled using an `else` block.

+---

+## 4. Check if Three Integers Can Form a Triangle

+### Problem
+Given three integers `a`, `b`, and `c`, determine if they can form a triangle.

+### Logical Approach
+1. To form a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.

+2. Conditions to check:
+   - `a + b > c`
+   - `a + c > b`
+   - `b + c > a`

+3. If all three conditions are true, the integers can form a triangle.
+Otherwise, they cannot.